sunxinhao5513/sunxinhao5513.github.io/_pages/about.md

 ---

 * Welcome to **sunxinhao5513.github.io**.
 This is the homepage for Xinhao Sun.
-* I am currently a student from School of Computer Science, Peking University.
+* I am currently a 3-grade undergraduate student from School of Computer Science, Peking University.

 ## Research interests

-* applications of big language models
+* applications of large language models in edge senarios
-* the development of high performance computing
+* high-performance computing and efficient architectural design
+* new paradigm in generative AI and its acceleration

+## Current works

+* I am now working on Edge Heterogeneity of RAG